Breaking the Chains 23

 · What they work on and whereHow it stacks up against peers

-· vs. 4 similar human services in United StatesRed flags
+· vs. 8 similar human services in United StatesConcerns

 · Auto-generated from filings + methodologyBreaking the Chains 23 is a registered human services nonprofit based in Fresno, CA, United States.
 It is registered with the Internal Revenue Service (IRS).
 It was founded in 2014 and has been operating for 12 years.
 Its EIN is 465584476.
-It has a GiveRadar Integrity Assessment of 79/100 (Strong transparency), indicating well-documented governance, financials, and contact details.
-This is below the average of 93/100 for human services charities in United States.
+According to GiveRadar's records, it holds active tax-deductible status on the IRS Publication 78 list, which means donations are tax-deductible and the organization is in good standing with the IRS.
+GiveRadar's Integrity Assessment for the organization is 80/100, which reflects how much public information is available, not whether the charity is legitimate.
 The organization reports $1M in annual revenue.
 52 officers and directors are publicly disclosed.
 No red flags have been detected.

-Breaking the Chains 23 has a GiveRadar Integrity Assessment of 79/100.
+Breaking the Chains 23 has a GiveRadar Integrity Assessment of 80/100.
 This score combines five components: Registration (20 pts), Financial Transparency (30 pts), Governance (20 pts), Contact Availability (10 pts), and Data Recency (20 pts), with negative adjustments for any red flags.
-A score of 79 ('Strong transparency') reflects well-documented governance, recent financials, named leadership, and working contact details.
-For comparison, the average integrity assessment for human services charities in United States is 93/100.
+A score of 80 ('Strong transparency') reflects well-documented governance, recent financials, named leadership, and working contact details.
+The charity allocates 90% of expenses to programs, which contributes positively to its score.
+For comparison, the average integrity assessment for human services charities in United States is 90/100.

 Breaking the Chains 23 is located in Fresno, CA, United States.
 The organization was established in 2014 and has been active for 12 years.

 Based on official tax filings, Breaking the Chains 23 has $1M in annual revenue.
+It allocates 90% of expenses to programs and services.
+This is in line with the average of 86% for human services charities in United States.
 Its revenue is below the peer average of $3M.
 Create a free GiveRadar account to view the complete financial breakdown with year-over-year trends.

 Breaking the Chains 23 is classified as a Human Services organization, registered in United States.
 It operates as a Publicly-supported charity (509(a)(2)).
+By size, it is categorized as a medium organization.
 It has $1M in annual revenue.
 The organization has 52 disclosed officers and directors.

 No red flags have been detected for Breaking the Chains 23.
 GiveRadar automatically screens charities for concerning patterns including high executive compensation, low program spending, and missing financial filings.
 Based on available official data, no issues have been identified.